ycpcs/cs201-spring2021/lectures/lecture20.md

 A good analogy is a phone book, which is a map from names (the key type) to phone numbers (the value type).

+One way to think about maps is that they are like arrays, but instead of requiring the index type to be **int**, *any* type may be used as the index.

 The **Map&lt;K, V&gt;** interface defines the map operations. (**K** is the type parameter specifying the key type, and **V** is the type parameter specifying the value type.)
 The most important map operations are:

 {% highlight java %}